-Entry attributes Prospective trainees can demonstrate: a commitment and capability to pursue a career as a physician or paediatrician in Adolescent and Young Adult Medicine the ability and willingness to achieve the common learning goals for Advanced Training: team leadership supervision and teaching the professional behaviours, as outlined in the Competencies.
-Entry criteria Prospective trainees must have: completed RACP Basic Training, including the Written and Clinical Examinations general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand been appointed to an appropriate Advanced Training position.
+Entry attributes Prospective trainees can demonstrate: a commitment and capability to pursue a career as a physician in infectious diseases the ability and willingness to achieve the common learning goals for Advanced Training: team leadership supervision and teaching the professional behaviours, as outlined in the Competencies.
+Entry criteria Prospective trainees must have: completed RACP Basic Training, including the Written and Clinical Examinations general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand an Advanced Training position in an RACP-accredited training setting or network or an approved non-core training position.